 When you do have an issue you need to bring up, sit him down, and start with five things he does really well and reiterate that you totally love him and won’t leave him.

 That’s hard to do when you’re mad, but it can stop the domino effect which is often caused by him being insecure.
-Deal with the insecurity first, before the other stuff, and it may be easier for him to listen.
+Deal with the insecurity first, before the other stuff, and you may find your husband won’t adopt the “drama king” persona.

 Write down what your issue is and put it on a piece of paper.
 It could be something simple, like, “I feel as if you don’t take my parenting concerns seriously about Johnny’s behavior”, or something.
 Then write on a few other pieces of paper, “I know you love me.”
 “I love you.”
 “I love how you’re romantic.”

 And say to him, “all of these things are true at the same time.”

 Have him write down some truths as well–some about difficulties and some about things that are going well.
 That helps you keep perspective.

 Here’s another tangible, practical thing you can do: sit on the same side of the couch with those issues that you wrote down in front of you, rather than between you.
 Now you’re going to deal with that issue together, you’re not going to let it come between you.

 Those are just really quick ideas to handle the actual disagreement better.
 I’d also say, you’d likely really benefit from sitting down with a counselor and mentor couple and work out where the insecurity comes from, if he’s willing.
 And absolutely keep spending time together and working on your friendship so you feel part of a team.

 Here are some other thoughts on resolving conflict that I’ve written before: